 The Trump Administration Finally Broke the Anti-Trafficking Movement

-by admin - February 19, 2020
+by Chris - February 19, 2020

 I was interviewed for this New Republic piece by Melissa Gira Grant on the divide in the human trafficking movement between those who see it as a conservative, anti-sex work, criminal justice movement, and those who understand the human rights underpinnings of any effective anti-violence work.